 You might know “Abuela” is a Spanish term for the word grandmother, and “Abuelita” means little grandmother.
 This is actually a popular term known by many globally.
-And I think Spanish colonization before is the main factor, besides there are many countries that speak Spanish.
+I think Spanish colonization is the main factor.
+Besides, many countries speak Spanish.

 Now they both do sound very similar and perhaps mean the same thing.
 However, they have only a slight difference.
-If you’re new to the Spanish world and are trying to learn the language, this might be a little bit confusing to understand for you.
-I’ll help you discover the difference to use them in the proper context.
+If you’re new to Spanish and trying to learn the language, this might be a little confusing to understand.
+I’ll help you discover the difference in using them in the proper context.

 As mentioned, Abuela is a Spanish word for grandmother.
 And I’m sure you must’ve heard this term at least once in your life before.
 If you watched the Disney Movie entitled “Encanto,” one of the main characters is Abuela Madrigal.

 This family is exceptionally respected due to their magical abilities.
-It’s only fitting for Alma to be called Abuela because it is a more formal term and thus shows more respect in the Spanish language.
+It’s only fitting for Alma to be called Abuela because it is a more formal term, thus showing more respect in Spanish.

 Here’s a video explaining how to say grandmother in Spanish and how to pronounce Abuela: